thejeshgn/scraping/README.md

 ### Export data as json and csv ####
+You will have to edit export.yaml for the correct tables which you want to export

 `
-#you will have to edit export.yaml for the correct tables which you want to export
 datafreeze export.yaml
 `

 ### Export data as dbf ####
+Depends on csv files created above so first created them.
+You will have to edit export_dbf.py for the correct csv and column names

 `
-#depends on csv files created above so first created them
-#you will have to edit export_dbf.py for the correct csv and column names
 python export_dbf.py
 `